Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 Taxis

-From Treviso Airport, take the ATVO bus to Venice's Piazzale Roma and catch a taxi for the short drive to the cruise terminal.
+From Treviso Airport, catch the ATVO bus to Venice's Piazzale Roma and hire a taxi for the short drive to the cruise terminal.

 Next page: By water: Airport boats and water taxis